-I had forgot to tell you that he brought with him out of France, some of those Iroquese that Mr. de Demonville had fent to the Galleys, as I intimated in my thirteenth Letter; the rest having perish'd in their Chains.
-Of all these unfortunate Barbarians that he has brought back, the most considerable is one that goes by the name of Oreouabe.
-He was not us'd as a Galley Slave, in regard that he was the Leader of the Goyoguans, and the Governour has lodg'd him in the Castle, in consideration of the esteem he shews both for Mr. de Frontenac, and for the French Nation.
-Some flatter themselves with the hopes, that some Accommodation with the five Iroquese Nations may be effected by his Mediation; and for that end proposals of Peace are now in agitation: But I have three good reasons for predicting, that such a Design will prove abortive.
-I have already laid these Reasons before Mr. de Frontenac, who gave me to know, that after the departure of the Ships, he would discourse me upon that Head.
-I shall not offer at the particulars of his Interview, with Monsieur and Madam de Denonville; till fuch time as you and I have an opportunity of talking under the Rofe.
-Some Officers accompany Mr. Denonville and his Lady to France, in hopes of being prefer'd.
-In all probability the Ships will fet fail to Morrow, for we have now a fair and gentle Westerly Gale; besides, that the season for quitting this Port, is almost spent.
+I had forgot to tell you, that he brought with him out of France, some of those Iroquese that Mr. de Denonville had fent to the Galleys, as I intimated in my thirteenth Letter; the rest having perish'd in their Chains.
+Of all these unfortunate Barbarians that he has brought back, the most considerable is one that goes by the Name of Oreouabe.
+He was not us'd as a Galley Slave, in regard that he was the Leader of the Goyoguans, and the Governor has lodg'd him in the Castle, in consideration of the Esteem he shews both for Mr. de Frontenac, and for the French Nation.
+Some flatter themselves with the Hopes, that some Accommodation with the five Iroquese Nations may be effected by his Mediation; and for that end Proposals of Peace are now in Agitation: But I have three good Reasons for predicting, that fuch a Defign will prove abortive.
+I have already laid these Reasons before Mr. de Frontenac, who gave me to know, that after the Departure of the Ships, he would discourse me upon that Head.
+I shall not offer at the Particulars of his Interview, with Monsieur and Madam de Denonville; till such time as you and I have an Opportunity of talking under the Rose.
+Some Officers accompany Mr. de Denonville and his Lady to France, in hopes of being preferr'd.
+In all probability the Ships will fet fail to Morrow, for we have now a fair and gentle Westerly Gale; besides, that the Season for quitting this Port, is almost spent.
 I am,

 SIR, Yours, &c.
+LET-